antonioft21/game/README.md

 flutter run
 ```

 The application measures how quickly you tap the screen once it turns green.
 It uses the `flutter_bloc` package to manage game state.
+Your best reaction time is stored locally so you can challenge yourself to improve.